Friday June 13, 1997

-Ambush commemorates its 10 Year Anniversary with one of the most inventive skateboard contests in skateboard shop history.
+Ambush commemorates its 10-year anniversary with one of the most inventive skateboard contests in skateboard shop history.
 The Friday the 13th Freakshow employed a variety of obstacles (including modified automobiles equipped with handrails) and ramps to create a street course where the only option was to shred.
-WSB TV, The Marietta Daily Journal, and a few other news outlets came out to cover the event.
+WSB-TV, Marietta Daily Journal, and a few other news outlets came out to cover the event.
 Sturgil Horn wins.

 June 13, 2007

-Ambush hosts its ninth and largest Game of Skate.
+Ambush hosts its ninth and largest Game of S.K.A.T.E.
 The turnout is incredible with over 170 skaters participating in the contest.
 Cody Sosebee wins AGAIN!!!
-Geez…let someone else have a chance.
+Geez…let someone else have a chance, homie.

 TV star and skateboard legend Rob Dyrdek pays a visit to Ambush.
 Over 1,000 eager fans pack the parking lot.
-Rob Dyrdek snaps photos and signs autographs for 6 straight hours.
+Rob Dyrdek snaps photos and signs autographs for six straight hours.

-Ambush starts the School of Wake, an on-water wakeboard instructional program aimed at molding Atlanta wakeboarders into world class rippers.
-The School of Wake is headed by wakeboard coach and Ambush team rider Brandon Lee and boat driving extraordinate Craig Reidy.
+Ambush starts the School of Wake, an on-water wakeboard instructional program aimed at molding Atlanta wakeboarders into world-class rippers.
+The School of Wake is headed by wakeboard coach and Ambush team rider Brandon Lee and boat driver extraordinate Craig Reidy.

 Ambush has a Deathwish…literally.
 Deathwish, Baker, and Shake Junt come together for the tour to end all tours.
 Andrew Reynolds, Erik Ellington, Jim Greco, Antwuan Dixon, Bryan Herman, and crew entertain the crowd with typical Deathwish shenanigans.
 The cops are called multiple times (even with security on hand) and Antwuan makes a drunk woman really, really angry.

-Ambush hosts its 13th and (final?)
-Game of Skate.
-Nearly 200 competitors participate in the largest Game of Skate to date.
-Rumors fly about Game of Skate 13 being the last of the ultra popular contest series.
+Ambush hosts its 13th and Game of S.K.A.T.E.
+Nearly 200 competitors participate in the largest Game of S.K.A.T.E. to date.
+Rumors fly about Game of S.K.A.T.E.
+13 being the last of the ultra popular contest series.

-Ambush launches the Wake Trade In promotion.
-Wakeboarders are able to trade in their old wakeboard for credit towards a new wakeboard.
+Ambush launches the Wake Trade-In promotion.
+Wakeboarders are able to trade in their old boards for credit towards a new one.
 Competitors attempt to knock off the program immediately.

 Ronix supporters are rewarded for their purchases by being entered into a drawing for a day on the lake with Danny Harf.
 Four lucky winners learn wakeboarding tips, enjoy face time, and trade rides with Danny.